 These webpages are intended to support Hope staff whether working from home or continuing to provide essential services on campus during the Coronavirus outbreak.

 The External Relations team will be continuing to keep us updated via the Staff Bulletin.
 Please continue to send stories to firstname.lastname@example.org for the wider Hope community.

-The Coronavirus webpage will continue to be updated with FAQs and key links to NHS, Government and other sources of information.
+The Starting the new academic year page will continue to be updated with FAQs and key links to NHS, Government and other sources of information.

 Please visit our Covid-19 Volunteering web page for updates on what the Hope community is doing and what you can do to help the local community at this time.
 If you would like to contact the volunteering team please email email@example.com.